njisaf/OutOfTheMountains/README.md

 I certainly believe that there is an opportunity to consolidate the back-end operations of subscription-based publications like Stratechery; I do question, though, whether this is a venture-worthy business model.

+"My father always told me of the troubles that afflicted his father, and that now he was a father he worried that those times would come again.
+So my father told me, and now that I am a father I see that he was right."

 ## TODO